awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

       ```
 **Note**
 The warning in the output is expected and is not problematic; it occurs because there is not a chain of trust between your personal PGP key \(if you have one\) and the Amazon ECS PGP key\.
 For more information, see [Web of trust](https://en.wikipedia.org/wiki/Web_of_trust)\.

+## Running the Amazon ECS Container Agent with Host Network Mode<a name="container_agent_host"></a>

+When running the Amazon ECS container agent, `ecs-init` will create the container agent container with the `host` network mode\.
+This is the only supported network mode for the container agent container\.

+This enables you to block access to the [Amazon EC2 instance metadata service endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) \(`http://169.254.169.254`\) for the containers started by the container agent\.
+This ensures that containers can not access IAM role credentials from the container instance profile and enforces that tasks use only the IAM task role credentials\.
+For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

+This also makes it so the container agent doesn't contend for connections and network traffic on the `docker0` bridge\.